julienherrero/awesome-list/README.md

 - [Trendyol/medusa](https://github.com/Trendyol/medusa) - Android fragment stack controller
 - [Triple-T/gradle-play-publisher](https://github.com/Triple-T/gradle-play-publisher) - GPP is Android's unofficial release automation Gradle Plugin.
 It can do anything from building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata.
 - [ValterKasper/space-app](https://github.com/ValterKasper/space-app) - An Android app which shows timeline of upcoming rocket launches and showcases architecture of real application.
+- [Vi-r-us/Meather](https://github.com/Vi-r-us/Meather) - Weatherapp is a simple weather forecast app, which uses some APIs to fetch 5 day / 3 hour forecast data from the OpenWeatherMap and to fetch places, cities, counties, coords etc.
 - [Waboodoo/HTTP-Shortcuts](https://github.com/Waboodoo/HTTP-Shortcuts) - Android app to create home screen shortcuts that trigger arbitrary HTTP requests
 - [WhiteDog-Apps/FoldableActivity_Android](https://github.com/WhiteDog-Apps/FoldableActivity_Android) - Android library that simplifies the logic necessary to detect state changes in foldable devices
 - [WindSekirun/RxSocialLogin](https://github.com/WindSekirun/RxSocialLogin) - An Android Library that provides social login for 15 platforms within by RxJava2, Kotlin and Firebase Authentication.